Jul 19th 2021

 Step 2: Plug the Values into the Equation

-The equation for calculating the valve flow coefficient is Cv = Q √ (SQ/P).
+For those of you who skipped the earlier section, the equation for calculating the valve flow coefficient is Cv = Q√(SG / ΔP).
 Now that we’ve ascertained the values for our variables, we can plug them into the equation.
 Once we do that, our example should look like this: Cv = 10 √ (1/0.11).

 Step 3: Solve the Equation